SixArm/mast-cell-help/topics/vitamin-e-tocopherol/index.md

-# Vitamin E
+# Vitamin E (tocopherol)

-Vitamin E is a fat-soluble vitamin that serves as an antioxidant in the body, helping to protect cells from damage caused by free radicals.
+Vitamin E (also known as tocopherol) is a fat-soluble vitamin that serves as an antioxidant in the body, helping to protect cells from damage caused by free radicals.
 It includes a group of compounds known as tocopherols and tocotrienols, with alpha-tocopherol being the most biologically active form.

 **Key points:**